tbarbette/npf-docs/docs/source/tests.rst

     TOTAL=$(bc 5 + 3)
     echo "RESULT $TOTAL"

-This simple test script will execute locally those two commands, and "collect" the result that is 8.
-By default a script is re-executed 3 times to observe the variance.
+This script executes locally those two commands, and stores the result by using the ``echo "RESULT value"`` construct.

+..
+By default a test is executed 3 times to observe the variance.

-There can be multiple RESULT:
+There can be multiple ``RESULT``:

 .. code-block:: bash